siyelo/dna/_docs/how-siyelo-works.md

 # How Siyelo works

-Our second A3 is called “Siyelo strategy” but it’s really more about how we operate:
+Our second A3 is called "Siyelo strategy" but it’s really more about how we operate:

 ![Siyelo Strategy A3](../assets/crisp/SiyeloStrategyA3-en.png "Siyelo Strategy A3")